 - An internal and external review process is conducted to vet the document for acceptability, clarity, consistency, and feasibility.

-- Following select peer review, the revised draft document will be posted on the Academy web site for widespread peer review for a period of 30 days.
+- Following select-peer review, the revised draft document will sent to the Academy and posted on the Academy web site for widespread peer review for a period of 30 days.
 All comments received will be forwarded to the panel chair and disseminated to the members of the panel for consideration and potential revision of the guideline.